Why Does My Dryer Smell: 5 Likely Reasons

 1. Mildewed Laundry

 The smell of mildew in your home is one of the most unwelcome scents around.
 The instant we notice our nose crinkles and we want it gone.
 When you open your dryer and get a whiff of this odor, you immediately want your clothes rewashed and the issues remedied.
-Unfortunately, if you’ve left your wet clothes in the washer or dryer too long, this smell is going to happen.
+Unfortunately, if you have left your wet clothes in the washer or dryer too long, this smell is going to happen.
 The best way to avoid this situation is to keep your laundry going.
 As soon as the washer stops, immediately get your clothes in the dryer.
 When the dryer is finished, double-check to see that your clothes dried completely then get them folded and put away.
 A good assembly line with your laundry keeps the mildew smell out of your laundry room.

 2. Lint Issues

 Once your clothes have been dried, they should be free of odors and smell great, right?
 That’s not necessarily the case.
 When you open your dryer and notice a dirty clothes smell, you know something has gone wrong.
 When this smell strikes the likely culprit is your lint trap or dryer vents.
 If you don’t stay on top of cleaning out your lint trap with every load of laundry you dry, the built-up lint can slip into your vents and stay there.
 Old lint smells like dirty laundry.
-If you smell this while your dryer is running or when you open the door, it’s time to clean out your lint trap.
+If you smell this while your dryer is running or when you open the door, it is time to clean out your lint trap.
 If that doesn’t help the issue, going further and cleaning out the entire vent is needed.

 Pests can be a big issue around your home.
 This is even true when it comes to your laundry area.
 We just mentioned above how build-up in your dryer vent can cause an issue.
 Lint isn’t the only thing that gets in those vents, though.
 Pests can find their way into your dryer’s ventilation system just as easily as they can make their way into your home.
 You’ll even find some pests build nests and linger in there or get trapped and die.
 If you smell a dead animal smell, it won’t go away until the critter is located and removed.
 When an animal starts nesting in your dryer vents, you’ll have a unique smell from that too.
 Either way, you go, if you want to get rid of the odors and the pests, it’s time to take apart your dryer vent and clean it out.
 If dealing with pests isn’t something you’re willing to do, reach out to the professionals so your laundry area can smell nice again.